diegohdb/QA-ManualTesting/README.md

 - Execution Report

 In this project the website Banco de Séries was used as a object of testing.
-The artifacts were generated as documents and also the test plan, test suite, bug report and execution were implemented in the open source test managment tool https://www.testquality.com/.
+The artifacts were generated as documents and also the test plan, test suite, bug report and execution were implemented in the open source test management tool <a target="_blank" href="https://www.testquality.com/">Test Quality </a>.

+All the artifacts and informations related for the project can be found <a href="https://diegohdb.testquality.com/project/11267">here</a>.

 ## Author
 <a target="_blank" href="https://github.com/diegohdb/diegohdb">Diego Bezerra </a>